m-erlin777/m-erlin777/README.md

 <a href="https://linkedin.com/in/joseph-0875a324b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a self-learning student with interests in everything related to Cybersecurity and AI/ML, as well as general programming.
+I am a self-learning student with interests in everything related to Cybersecurity and AI/ML, as well as general programming and robotics.
 I am highly dedicated and consistently building my knowledge and skills related to the industry.

 My goals are to obtain extensive knowledge and skills in various fields.
 I am CISSP and CySA+ certified and currently aiming to become a SOC Analyst.